tardis-forever/xnot-vc/README.md

 ## Experiments

 ### Basic setup
+Each chosen speaker utterance is converted to every other speaker.
+Corresponding models are referred to as `XNOT-VC`.

 ### Ablation setup
+For each source speaker a single pretrained XNOT is applied to different samples from the same speaker.
+Corresponding models are referred to as `XNOT-VC-rec`.

 ### V2 setup
+XNOT-VC is trained across all 5 audio samples.
+Corresponding models are referred to as `XNOT-VC-v2`.

 ### Cross-lingual translation

-During inference - voice conversion - an instance of `XNot` is trained (and returned) as an approximation of the best transport map between source and target audio features distribution.
- // todo
+RU TTS single-speaker audios are generated and tested as both sources and targets for cross-lingual translation.
+Corresponding models are referred to as `XNOT-VC-ru`.

 ## Performance

 All experiments were run on single V-100 GPU.

 For intelligibility metrics (`WER`, `CER`) average values over all generated samples are reported.
-The performance on the LibriSpeech dev-clean set is summarized (all models use [prematched HiFiGAN](https://github.com/bshall/knn-vc/releases/download/v0.1/prematch_g_02500000.pt)):
+The performance on the LibriSpeech `test-clean` set is summarized (all models use [prematched HiFiGAN](https://github.com/bshall/knn-vc/releases/download/v0.1/prematch_g_02500000.pt)):

 ### Basic setup